troglobit/finit/README.md

        |-- system/             # cpu.weight:9800
        `-- user/               # cpu.weight:100

-Finit itself, helper services like `ifup -a`, and the like are placed in the leaf-node group `init/`, which also is _reserved_.
+Finit itself and its helper scripts and services are placed in the top-level leaf-node group `init/`, which also is _reserved_.

 All run/task/service/sysv processes are placed in their own sub-group in `system/`.
 The name of each sub-group is taken from the respective